Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Experiments

-\textbf{Comparison with prompt-based methods.} Since prompt-based techniques have been popular in other zero-shot tasks~\cite{sato2023prompt,winclip}, we conduct experiments to compare our typicality module with theirs.
-To this end, we design typical normal prompts, typical abnormal prompts, and the ensemble prompts, then use the skeleton-prompt similarity as the anomaly score.
-In detail, we use a normal prompt list: [“usual”, “normal”, “daily”, “stable”, “safe”], and an abnormal prompt list [“danger”, “violence”, “suddenness”, “unusual”, “instability”].
+\textbf{Comparison with prompt-based methods.} Since prompt-based techniques have been popular in other zero-shot tasks~\cite{sato2023prompt,winclip,li2024promptad}, we conduct experiments to compare our typicality module with theirs.
+To this end, we design typical normal prompts, typical abnormal prompts, and ensemble prompts, and then use skeleton-prompt similarity as the anomaly score.
+Specifically, we adopt a normal prompt list: [``usual'', ``normal'', ``daily'', ``stable'', ``safe''], and an abnormal prompt list: [``danger'', ``violence'', ``suddenness'', ``unusual'', ``instability''].
 The prompts are encoded into text features and compute similarity with the skeleton features, together with our uniqueness analysis.
-As shown in Table \ref{typical}~(d) and Table~\ref{prompt}, the results are suboptimal.
+As shown in Table~\ref{prompt}, the results are suboptimal.
 Unlike various forms of text seen in CLIP image-text alignment, the current skeleton-text alignment scheme has only encountered text of action class names, thus the alignment capability for prompt text is weak.
-Our method, on the other hand, distills LLM's knowledge and learns typicality distribution, avoiding directly using the skeleton-prompt similarity as anomaly scores.
+Our method, on the other hand, focus on semantic typicality and context uniqueness, avoiding directly using the skeleton-prompt similarity.